15 Divided By 20

 Understanding the Problem: 15 ÷ 20

 The problem, 15 divided by 20 (15 ÷ 20), asks us to determine how many times 20 goes into 15.
-Since 20 is larger than 15, the answer will be less than 1.
+Plus, since 20 is larger than 15, the answer will be less than 1.
 This immediately tells us that the result will be a fraction or a decimal less than one.
 This seemingly simple problem provides a fertile ground for exploring several important mathematical ideas.

 Method 1: Direct Fraction Conversion